stratum-mining/sv2-spec/05-Mining-Protocol.md

 This protocol explicitly expects that upstream server software is able to manage the size of the hashing space correctly for its clients and can provide new and unique Jobs quickly enough, based on the hashpower of each client.

-The protocol defines two main types of Jobs: **Standard Jobs** and **Extended Jobs**.
+The protocol defines two main types of Jobs: **Standard Job** and **Extended Job**.

-This separation vastly simplifies the protocol implementation for clients that don’t support Extended Jobs, as they only need to implement the subset of protocol messages related to Standard Jobs (see Mining Protocol Messages for details).
+This separation vastly simplifies the protocol implementation for clients that don’t support Extended Job, as they only need to implement the subset of protocol messages related to Standard Job (see Mining Protocol Messages for details).

 Additionally, a Job (either Standard or Extended) also could be potentially labeled as a **Future Job** and/or **Custom Job**.

-### 5.1.1 Standard Jobs
+### 5.1.1 Standard Job

 Standard Jobs are restricted to fixed Merkle Roots, where the only modifiable bits are under the `version`, `nonce`, and `nTime` fields of the block header.